GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   A redundant scope warning is not generated when a scope is prefixed to a symbol that is also declared in an outer namespace or outer class of the current scope.
-But if the symbol is ambiguous only because of a `using` statement, the warning will be incorrectly generated.
+But if the symbol is ambiguous only because of a `using` statement, the warning is incorrectly generated.